June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 ## Option 2: Purchase a Student License ($30)

 You may purchase a student version of the software to install on your own computer for $30.
- you may use the computer labs in the Geography Department ($20 lab fee) or ($30).
 ArcGIS Pro requires a PC (i.e. a computer running Windows) but if you have a Mac or Linux machine you can get around this by building a Windows partition on your hard drive or using a virtual machine.

 To install ArcPro on your own computer: